Hydrawise supports two types of sensors:

 A rain or moisture sensor is usually used to stop irrigation.
 However, you can also create your own custom sensor types to start irrigation or for other advanced applications.
 See Creating a Custom Sensor for more information.

-Once you’ve wired your rain or moisture sensor, configure it in your Hydrawise account as shown below.
+Once you’ve wired your rain, moisture sensor or flow meter, configure it in your Hydrawise account as shown below.

 There are two steps to getting your sensor to work for each of your zones:

 - Create a new sensor in your Hydrawise account under Sensors.
 Choose the controller the sensor is connected to and the sensor input you connected it to.
 Also, choose your sensor type as outlined below or create a custom sensor.

 Once you’ve created your sensor, assign the zones that will use the sensor in the sensor table.

 Create a Custom Sensor You can also create custom sensors in your Hydrawise account under Sensors.Some examples of custom sensor types are:

 - A flow meter of a different size to the standard Hydrawise flow meters.